axonivy-market/a-trust-connector/README.md

    ![atrust-service-feature](doc/images/edit-web-service-feature.png)

 6. Click on the `Generate WS classes` button, then save and close `Web Service Clients`.
-Make sure your endpoint URL is generated correctly.
+Make sure your `Endpoint URI` is generated correctly.

 7. Open the `Configuration/variables.yaml` in your Designer and edit `APIKey`, `ATrustTemplateId`